kubernetes/website/content/en/docs/tasks/extend-kubectl/kubectl-plugins.md

 manager will be suitable if it can place new executables placed somewhere in the user's `PATH`.
-As a plugin author, if you pick this option then you also have the burden of updating your kubectl plugin’s distribution package across multiple platforms for each release.
+As a plugin author, if you pick this option then you also have the burden of updating your kubectl plugin's distribution package across multiple platforms for each release.

 ### Source code {#distributing-source-code}